ScriptRaccoon/portfolio-website/src/data/posts/recursive-svelte-components.md

 {/if}
 ```

-Then in your app you may call it as follows.
+You can use this component in your app like this:

 ```svelte
 <!-- App.svelte -->